bsc7th/dotfiles/README.md

 - [The Only Video You Need to Get Started with Neovim](https://www.youtube.com/watch?v=m8C0Cq9Uv9o) by [TJ DeVries](https://github.com/tjdevries)

-If you're using [LazyVim distro](https://www.lazyvim.org/) I recommend the following:
+If you're using [LazyVim distro](https://www.lazyvim.org/) you can check the following:

 - [LazyVim Documentation](https://www.lazyvim.org/)